clap-rs/clap/examples/tutorial_derive/README.md

 ```

-You can use `Command` methods to change the application level behavior of clap.
+You can use derive attributes to change the application level behavior of clap.

 [Example:](02_app_settings.rs)
 ```console